What You Need to Know for Hosting IRL and URL Events

 Are there any new platforms or recent updates to virtual platforms that we should know about?

 A lot of them, such as Swapcard and Welcome, have been working hard and fast to push out updates and new features as we learn best practices by trial and error.
 If you’re still leveraging virtual and seeking a new platform, go back and revisit ones you’ve considered in the past; they’re likely to have several new features that might make you reconsider if they’re right for you.
-If you need assistance, craft & cred can help identify KPIs and find the perfect platform to suit your needs.
+If you need assistance, we at cred and our partners at The Craftsman Agency can help identify KPIs and find the perfect platform to suit your needs.

 What is the most unique activation that you have seen recently?